Stock Turnover Ratio

 - Stock to include = Raw material + Work in Progress + Finished Goods

 Calculate the stock or inventory turnover ratio from the below information.

 Stock at beginning of period – 2,00,000, Stock at end of period – 4,00,000

 Average Inventory = (2,00,000 + 4,00,000)/2 = 3,00,000

 =2/1 or 2:1

 High Ratio – If the stock turnover ratio is high it shows more sales are being made with each unit of investment in inventories.
-Though high is favorable, a very high ratio may indicate a shortage of working capital and lack of sufficient inventories.
+Though high is favourable, a very high ratio may indicate a shortage of working capital and a lack of sufficient inventories.